timwehrle/gofee/README.md

 ## Contributing

 If something feels off, you see an opportunity to improve performance, or think some functionality is missing, we’d love to hear from you!
-Please review our [contributing docs](contributing) for detailed instructions on how to provide feedback or submit a pull request.
+Please review our [contributing docs][contributing] for detailed instructions on how to provide feedback or submit a pull request.
 Thank you!

 [contributing]: ./.github/CONTRIBUTING.md